 The pain also worsens when you change positions.
 Lying down is particularly painful.
 You may feel a slight easing of the pain if you sit up and lean forward.

 The guidelines for treating Pericarditis are continually changing, A good prevention-minded, NYC cardiologist Dr. Ghalchi is usually one step ahead of the guidelines — in terms of treatment for pericarditis.
 Talk to cardiologist if you are at greater risk for Pericarditis and their accompanying symptoms.

 Another common form of pericardial disease is called pericardial effusion, which means that too much fluid around the heart accumulates in the sacs surrounding your heart.
 Sometimes, fluid build-up can occur as a result of an injury or chest trauma, so it’s not directly related to pericardium disease, although the symptoms are the same.

 Whether it’s related to disease, infection or accident, pericardial effusion leads to pressure on your heart that directly affects your heart’s functioning.
-It very often constitutes a medical emergency that requires immediate cardiology care because it can lead to death.
+It very often constitutes a medical emergency that requires immediate cardiology care from your cardiac doctor because it can lead to death.